Golf simulator: Radar systems

 A radar sits aside the player to gather launch data.
 They emit a microwave that reflects off any moving object which returns to the sensor.
 The system can then record trajectory, launch angle, speed and direction.
 Additional physics is applied to these figures to calculate spin, axis and tilt.
 These types of system can be used indoors or outdoors.
 They are very useful as launch monitors, and they work very effectively.
 Several professionals make use of them to analyse their game in real environments.
 Typical examples are available from TrackMan and Flightscope.

 Optical sensor systems

+United States Space Force, personal using a virtual golfing simulator to putt.

 This method uses two banks of Infra Red sensors that scan across the bay in both X and Y directions.
 The ball passes through the first set of sensors and its XY coordinate is captured.
 The ball then passes another set of sensors and the second XY coordinates are captured again.
 The two co-ordinates are then compared to determine the vertical launch angle, ball path and speed.
 The system is very accurate, but very expensive to construct, as you need hundreds of optical sensors and emitters to catch the coordinates of the ball in both sensor positions.
 The main disadvantage is that the ball must always pass through both sensors with a fast shot so that there is no downward curve in the ball's trajectory before hitting the screen.
 That means that chipping and putting will not work too well.